Skip to content

 2.1.3 Using the Included Script to Perform Installation

-Sidecar does not support Mac, please copy it to a Linux system before running the installation.
+Sidecar does not support Mac.
+Please copy the files to a Linux system before running the installation.

 Bash